 Bachelor's programs in radiology prepare graduates to compete for technician and technologist jobs.
-These professionals operate radiology tools, including MRI, sonogram, X-ray, and CT machines.
+In these programs, professionals learn to operate radiology tools, including MRI, sonogram, X-ray, and CT instruments.
 While some technicians work on several types of devices, most specialize in a specific device.
 Technicians administer tests and provide the results to a radiologist to interpret.

 - Nuclear Medicine Technologist

-Graduates who concentrate in nuclear medicine and train on these cutting-edge machines may find work as nuclear medicine technologists.
+Graduates who concentrate in nuclear medicine and train on cutting-edge instruments may find work as nuclear medicine technologists.
 These radiology professionals perform several types of tests, including bone, PET, gallium, and MIBG scans.
 They must provide excellent patient service and securely transfer images to doctors.

 - Diagnostic Medical Sonographer

 These professionals give patients CT or CAT scans.
-The machines for these tests require patients to lie down on the machine’s bed and stay still while technologists record images.
+The instruments for these tests require patients to lie down on a test bed and stay still while technologists record images.
 CT technologists may need to help patients on and off the bed.
 These professionals typically work in hospitals and imaging centers.